Agenzia Informazioni e Sicurezza Esterna: The RIS

 The same 2007 law recognizes the Department of Information and Security of the Defence Staff (RIS) which relies on "tasks of general information, technical military and military police, and in particular any business information useful in order to protect principals and the activities of the Armed Forces abroad.
 The RIS operates in close liaison with the AISE."

-AISE and the RIS compete exclusive areas of general intelligence and counterintelligence in particular.
+AISE and the RIS compete in exclusive areas of general intelligence and counterintelligence in particular.